josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

   - AirportCodeLocationClean.csv

-- Upload the sample CSVs as new tables within your Azure Databricks workspace.
+- Upload the sample CSVs as new tables within your Azure Databricks workspace

 _Exit criteria_: